 The curriculum leading to the Doctor of Audiology (Au.D.) degree is designed to provide students with the academic and clinical preparation necessary to meet certification requirements for audiology by the American Speech-Language-Hearing Association (ASHA) and to prepare them to be competent professionals.
-This degree program is a four-year, full-time program.
+This degree program is an eight semester (four academic year), full-time program.
 During the first three years of the program, students will be in residence on the Amherst campus and will complete required and elective course work, on-campus and off-campus clinical rotations, and a capstone research project.
 During the fourth year of the program, students will be placed in an intensive off-campus clinical externship.

 A dual Au.D./Ph.D. option is available for students interested in pursuing both clinical and research training in audiology.
-Individuals who are interested in this option are encouraged to contact Dr. Sarah Poissant, Graduate Program Director, for information.
+Individuals who are interested in this option are encouraged to contact the faculty on our Admissions Committee by email at email@example.com for information.

 Note: The Communication Disorders department is no longer asking for Graduate Record Exam (GRE) scores as part of the application.